top

 Do I or anyone working at the dairy need to take personal safety precautions?

 APHIS has shared a list of minimum recommendations for appropriate personal protective equipment to wear and biosecurity procedures to follow for anyone who will be in contact with an HPAI (H5N1) affected herd.
-CDC also has many resources for personal safety precautions on its website including Protecting Yourself from H5N1 When Working With Farm Animals, Reducing Risk for People Working with or Exposed to Animals, and Considerations and Information for Fairy Exhibitors to Help Prevent Influenza
+CDC also has many resources for personal safety precautions on its website including Protecting Yourself from H5N1 When Working With Farm Animals, Reducing Risk for People Working with or Exposed to Animals, and Considerations and Information for Fair Exhibitors to Help Prevent Influenza

 A full list of CDC’s public health materials related to H5N1 is available on its website